EddyVerbruggen/nativescript-homekit/README.md

 Note that all of these API functions use Promises so their `.then()` will receive a resolve and reject param.
 The reject will always contain a string with an error reason.
 Most of the time those error will originate from HomeKit itself.
 For instance if you add a room with the same name as an existing room to a home.
 Or if you end a roomname with a character Siri doesn't like.

-For brevity I'll omit those rejects from most of the examples.

 ### `available`

 On iOS this will always return `true`, on Android `false`.
-So if you already have some other convenient means to branch your code between those two then don't bother invoking this method at all.
+So if you already have some other convenient means to branch your code between those two then don't bother invoking this at all.

 ##### JavaScript
 ```js